Is there a connection?

 These rates compare men with prostate cancer to men in the overall population.
 Take the five-year survival rate, for example.
 Men who have this cancer are about 100 percent as likely as men without this cancer to live for at least five years after diagnosis on average.

-People with localized cancer or cancer that has spread to nearby areas have a five-year relative survival rate of 100 percent.
-People with distant-stage cancers that have spread to other organs have a five-year relative survival rate of 28 percent.
+People with localized cancer or cancer that has spread to nearby areas have a five-year relative survival rate of

 No preventive measures exist that guarantee against getting prostate cancer.
 Because vitamin D deficiency may increase your risk of prostate cancer, getting adequate vitamin D is a logical preventive measure.
 The best way to do this is controversial.
 Because ultraviolet rays from the sun trigger your body to produce vitamin D, some doctors believe sunlight exposure is the easiest way to get vitamin D. However, your risk of developing skin cancer may increase of you get too much sun exposure.